I get asked this question almost daily; it’s a good question and one that bears repeated asking and answering.

-Short answer: property and mortgage values and cash flow.
+Short answer: in my opinion, this is a function of property and mortgage values and cash flow.

 For investment purposes then, this home is going to cost a $30,000 down payment and at a 4.5% APR, cost a landlord $777 a month to pay principal, interest, taxes and insurance.

 A landlord is going to need cash flow, too, to be prepared for emergencies and have a return on their investment.
 In this case, that $150,000 3 Bed, 2 bath home may rent for $1000-1150 in this town.